xiiethan/Pokedex/README.md

 This web app features a pokedex that allows the user to search for a pokemon and its characteristics using the pokeapi.
 The user can also send an email message on the contact page, as well as a random page that displays a random pokemon.

+Incoming Changes:
+- Fixing the Random page to be mobile friendly
+- Pagination on the Pokedex page
+- Styling changes to fit information properly